ibuildingsnl/qa-tools/README.md

 In Jenkins, use the QA-Tools template for you project, or base your project on it manually.
 > If you want more options or some config that this script doesn't provide, you can simply edit the generated build.xml and config files to suit your needs.
 An example would be when your sources are in many different directories or when you need to exclude specific files for specific tools

+# Contributing
+If something is broken or you have a feature request, please create an issue here on the github repo.
+Better yet, create a feature branch, fix it and create a pull request!
+Please **do not** push directly to master or to a release branch.